Jérémy Hélan: Wolverhampton Wanderers (loan)

 On 25 February 2016, Hélan moved on loan for the remainder of the 2015–16 season to fellow Championship side Wolverhampton Wanderers.
-Hélan made his Wolverhampton Wanderers debut two days later, making his first start and playing 90 minutes, in a 2–1 win over Derby County.
+Hélan made his Wolves debut two days later, making his first start and playing 90 minutes, in a 2–1 win over Derby County.
 Following this, Hélan was given a handful of first team appearances that led to a possible permanent move made in the summer.
 However, due to his parent club's lack of defensive option, Hélan was recalled by the club on 21 April 2016.
-Though recalled, Manager Kenny Jackett stated that Hélan could one day make his return to Wolverhampton Wanderers.
+Manager Kenny Jackett stated that Hélan could one day make a permanent return to Wolves.

-Although he appeared once for Sheffield Wednesday in the 2016–17 season, it was announced on 18 September 2016 that Hélan announced his decision to retire from football, at the age of 24, in order to focus on his Islamic religion and his disillusionment with the game was another factor.
+Although he appeared once for Sheffield Wednesday in the 2016–17 season, it was announced on 18 September 2016 that Hélan had decided to retire from football, at the age of 24, in order to focus on his Islamic religion, his disillusionment with the game being another factor.
 However, his contract with Sheffield Wednesday did not expire until the end of the 2016–17 season.